ocaml-multicore/uring-trace/eio-cp/README.md

 their own internal caching mechanism instead.
 Essentially this _lifts_ the IO batching responsibility into user space.
 This is a rather involved design but eio could potentially support this.

-## TODO
-- write a naive read/write copy strategy, see how that fares.
-`perf` the traversal with cp and eio_cp